dionys93/ety-dictionary/data-text/inglisce/orthography/alphabet-and-phonology/consonants.md

 # Consonants in Inglisce

 Inglisce reorganizes the English consonant inventory to achieve absolute phonetic predictability while preserving vital etymological markers.
-Ambiguous digraphs (like *th*, *sh*, and *ch*) are strictly regulated or replaced, and the system relies on structured diacritics (cedillas, tildes) to indicate predictable shifts like assibilation or palatalization.
+Ambiguous digraphs (like *ch*) are strictly regulated or replaced, and the system relies on structured diacritics to indicate predictable shifts like assibilation or palatalization.

 ---